-For 2015 two surveys were conducted resulting in recall periods on 6 - 7 months.
-None of the surveys included catches of Baltic salmon, since it was considered a fishery not suited for the sampling approach used in present survey.
+For 2016 two surveys were conducted resulting in recall periods on 7 - 8 months.
+The Baltic Salmon was included on a trial basis in 2015 as it has been considered a fishery not suited for the sampling approach used in present survey.
 This is simply because the fraction of anglers practicing this fishery is believed to be very low.
+The catch estimate should hence be interpreted with caution.
 The surveys have since 2010 also included the catches of sea trout in marine waters.
-Since 2015, second half cathes of sharks have been included in the survey.
+Since 2015, second half catches of sharks have been included in the survey.

-The interview survey presented in this report was separated into two different phases with their own questionnaires and targeting two different group of respondents: 1) The Omnibus survey targeting a random subsample of Danish residents between 16 and 74 years of age and 2) Annual license holders.
+The interview survey presented in this report was separated into two different phases with their own questionnaires and targeting two different groups of respondents: 1) The Omnibus survey targeting a random subsample of Danish residents between 16 and 74 years of age and 2) Annual license holders.
 The omnibus was conducted four times in 2009 and 2010 with similar results.
 It is assumed that the results from this interview are unlikely to change much from year to year.
 The license list survey is conducted biannually covering the period from January to June and July to December.

-Anglers - domestic as well as tourists - between 18 and 65 years of age have to purchase a license for a year, week or day.
+Anglers - domestic as well as tourists - between 18 and 65 years of age have to purchase a license for a year, week or day if fishing in the sea in Danish waters.
 All passive gear fishers have to have an annual license and you are not allowed to fish before the age of 12.
 The license is personal and non-transferable.

-The results for 2015 will also be presented in the ICES group for recreational fisheries surveys WGRFS where data will be published.
+The results for 2016 will also be presented in the ICES group for recreational fisheries surveys WGRFS where data will be published.